jflowers1974/rPiPaperWallets/README.md

 Assumes that you have a base copy of Jessie on a 8 GB (or higher) microSD card, and internet connectivity.
 Still this will be turning OFF WiFi - it probably makes sense that you have your Raspberry Pi 3 (again others may work) connected via ethernet cable.
 The WiFi should be turned off at the very end though - just incase you cannot make a physical connection.

+Ensure that you make the script executable prior to running:

+'rPi> chmod +x rPiPaperWallet.sh <enter>'

+Then run the script:

+'rPi> ./rPiPaperWallet.sh <enter>'

 # Additional Resources